Vlad6422/VUT_IPK_Client/Readme.md

 In computer science, a network socket is an endpoint connected through a computer network.
 With the rise of the Internet, most communication between computers is done using the TCP/IP protocol family.
 The actual data transfer is done over IP, so the term "Internet socket" is also used.
 A user socket is a handle (an abstract reference) that a program can use when calling a network application programming interface (API), such as "send this data to this socket."

 For more information use open-sources.
-Also will be good to read Microsoft [System.Net.Sockets Namespace](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets?view=net-9.0) for better understanding how to use it in .NET applications.
+Also will be good to read Microsoft **System.Net.Sockets Namespace** [[10]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets?view=net-9.0) for better understanding how to use it in .NET applications.

 In my project i use abstractions above sockets, so you will not see how i use it.
-But classes [TcpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient?view=net-9.0) and [UdpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.udpclient?view=net-9.0) uses it. **They are part of Sockets namespace.**
+But classes **TcpClient** [[11]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient?view=net-9.0) and **UdpClient** [[12]](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.udpclient?view=net-9.0) uses it. **They are part of Sockets namespace.**

 # Introduction